maths/moodle-qtype_stack/doc/en/Authoring/JSXGraph.md

     tmp:stackmap_set(tmp,"z",x*y);   /* ["stack_map", ["x", 4], ["y", 3], ["z", 12]] */
     json:stackjson_stringify(tmp);   /* "{\"x\":4,\"y\":3,\"z\":12}" */

+Another more complicated example of custom binding is shown at the bottom of the page.

 ## Convenience tools for building graphs